MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 These are the fields of an item, where the search/filter string  to be compared with.
 When any matches found, that items are only get displayed
 Item props can also be given, Be sure the case of props are exactly same. sale_items_search_fields, dining_items_search_fields, take_away_items_search_fields etc have higher priority, if them present as settings.

+enable_processing_token_item_update, enable_completed_token_item_update, enable_served_token_item_update
+Normally an ordered item can be edited only when its status is New or Processing.
+This can be extended to Processing and Completed progresses too.
+These setting with any value from 1,true,True,yes,Yes will enable editing that progress item. enable_processing_token_item_update will enable editing Processing items && enable_completed_token_item_update will enable editing Completed items and so on.

 waiter_manage_customer, receptionist_manage_customer, delivery_boy_manage_customer